ABOUT ME

 So I did.

 The first book I wrote was published in 2008 by Transworld, a dual-time romance for grownups.
-It was followed by another grownup book in 2010, but since then I have written exclusively for children and young people, and I have no plans to change this - perhaps because it brings me closest to that amazing thrill of magic I felt in that sunlit classroom when I first learned to read alone.
+It was followed by another grownup book in 2010, but since then I have written exclusively for children and young people.
+I love it because it brings me closest to that amazing thrill of magic I felt in that sunlit classroom when I first learned to read alone.
+I recently completed a course in oral storytelling as well, and I'm enjoying experimenting with that.

 Some non-book related facts about me: